freenas/freenas-docs/userguide/wizard.rst

 .. figure:: images/wizard-vol.png

-   Volume Creation Wizard
+   Pool Creation Wizard

 .. note:: The wizard will not recognize an **encrypted** ZFS pool.
-If your ZFS pool is GELI-encrypted, cancel the wizard and use the instructions in :ref:`Importing an Encrypted Pool` to import the encrypted volume.
-You can then rerun the wizard afterwards, if you wish to use it for post-configuration, and it will recognize that the volume has been imported and will not prompt to reformat the disks.
+If your ZFS pool is GELI-encrypted, cancel the wizard and use the instructions in :ref:`Importing an Encrypted Pool` to import the encrypted pool.
+You can then rerun the wizard afterwards, if you wish to use it for post-configuration, and it will recognize that the pool has been imported and will not prompt to reformat the disks.

 Enter a name for the ZFS pool that conforms to these